While there’s plenty to explore within Gothenburg’s city center, just off the coast lies a perfect day trip destination: the Southern Archipelago.

 My second stop of the day was at Bratten, on the larger island of Styrsö.
 At the ferry terminal there are a couple of cafes, including the Obergska Cafe, which has a lovely outside garden to relax in.
 I had a local beer & a piece of vasterbotten paj, a Swedish cheese pie made with cheese from the Vasterbotten region I would visit later in my trip.
 With the weather turning sunny and warmer, many of the patrons were sitting outside eating ice cream.

-Even though it’s one of the larger islands, Styrsö is still easy to walk across, which is exactly what I did after my lunch.
+Even though it’s one of the larger islands in the Gothenburg Archipelago, Styrsö is still easy to walk across, which is exactly what I did after my lunch.
 Crossing the northern part of the island, it was a pleasant, meandering walk of about 45 minutes to Styrsö Tången ferry terminal.
 The walk was quiet.
 With no cars on the island, and just the occasional noise from a scotter or golf cart, you often hear nothing but birds.
 Many of the island’s residents get around by bicycle, which you can also bring on the ferry.
 It’s a safe place, so everyone leaves their bikes unlocked.

 I reached Tången, a small port village on the northern edge of Styrsö, with plenty of time to spare.
 From here, I had a couple of options.
 There were a couple of cafes, but having just eaten, I didn’t much feel like sitting down at one of them.
 Instead, I realized that I could hit one more island than I had planned.
 If you download the Vasttrafik app, you can view all of the real-time ferry schedules for the Southern Archipelago.
 The next ferry to Brännö would not be departing for over a hour and a half, and even then, it would be stopping at another island called Vargö first.
 However, there was another ferry departing for Vargo much sooner, so I could take that ferry, have some time to explore the island, then catch that same Brännö ferry I had wanted to take in the first place.
-The Vasttrafik app is a must-download if you’re planning a day of island hopping, since you can see easily see all the different options from all of the nearby ferry stops.
+The Vasttrafik app is a must-download if you’re planning a day of island hopping around the Gothenburg Archipelago, since you can see easily see all the different options from all of the nearby ferry stops.

 After a five minute ride from Styrsö Tången, I had arrived at Vargö.
 Vargö is one of the smaller inhabited islands of the Southern Archipelago.
 The ferry dock is small, and there’s essentially just one path for visitors to take, leading between the handful of homes that line the shore and into the interior of the island, which is a nature reserve.
 From there, it’s perhaps a 10 minute walk along the path to the southern shore of the island, where you will find yourself at a cove with a nice little beach.